 Apple cider vinegar should definitely be your first “go to” remedy for hemorrhoids.
 It contains some powerful astringent (shrinking) properties that contract swollen blood vessels and give fast relief from the swelling and irritation associated with both internal and external piles.
 A water soluble fiber in ACV known as pectin, helps improve digestion and promote regular (and normal) bowel movements.
 Pectin also helps encourage the growth of good bacteria in the digestive system, particularly in the colon, which is essential for anyone with hemorrhoids (see #5 remedy).
 And the best thing about ACV is it’s as cheap as chips to buy!

 Rutin is a very close second remedy for piles!
 This substance is a type of bioflavonoid.
 Bioflavonoids are excellent for strengthening blood vessel walls and increasing blood flow.
 Increasing blood flow is critical when suffering from piles because hemorrhoid veins have very poor (or no) blood flow and this is what causes the pain and inflammation.
 Rutin also contains quercetin, a potent antioxidant and anti-inflammatory.
-This flavonoid actually works so well for hemorrhoids that you can be completely cured in as little as two or three days!
+This flavonoid actually works so well for hemorrhoids that you can be completely cured in as little as two or three days - 48 hours in some cases!
 Sometimes it can take longer, depending on the severity, but 10 days is usually the maximum.
 And by continuing to take rutin every day (it’s completely safe and not expensive either) you will never suffer with hemorrhoids again – guaranteed!

 You need vitamin B6 and vitamin C to help with the absorption of rutin, so when purchasing a rutin supplement, make sure it either contains both of these or buy some supplemental B6 and vitamin C to go with it.
 It’s definitely much more effective and fast-acting with the B6 and vitamin C. You also need to take at least 1000 mg’s of rutin per day to begin with, usually for the first 6 weeks, then a minimum of 500 mg’s for a maintenance dose after that.
 So make sure the product you buy contains either the 1000 mg capsules or the 500 mg’s.
 These are some of the most reputable brands currently on the market… Rutin Bioflavonoid Capsules.